wayne-kirk-schmidt/sumologic-collector-management/README.md

     4. Clone this repo using the following command:

-       git clone git@github.com:wks-sumo-logic/sumocli-bash.git
+       git clone git@github.com:wks-sumo-logic/sumocli-bash-collectors.git

-       This will create a new folder sumocli-bash
+       This will create a new folder sumocli-bash-collectors

     5. Change into the this folder.

-       cd sumocli-bash/bin
+       cd sumocli-bash-collectors/bin

 Script Names and Purposes
 =========================